 Maya Angelou died on the morning of May 28, 2014.
 She was found by her nurse.
 Although Angelou had reportedly been in poor health, she was still working on another book (an autobiography about her experiences with national and world leaders).

 Angelou's agent said that she had been suffering from heart problems, which was likely the cause of her death.
 Angelou's legacy is twofold.
 She leaves behind a body of important artistic work that influenced several generations.
 The 86-year-old was praised by those who knew her as a truly inspirational person.
 She was a woman who pushed for justice, education, and equality.

 What Award Did President Obama Give Maya Angelou?

 In 2010, she was awarded the Presidential Medal of Freedom, the highest civilian honor in the U.S., by President Barack Obama.
-Today, there are more than thirty healthcare and medical facilities named after Angelou.
-In fact, she was awarded more than fifty honorary degrees.
+Today, there are more than 30 healthcare and medical facilities named after Angelou.
+In fact, she was awarded more than 50 honorary degrees.

 Timeline of Maya Angelou's Life

 Dropped out of school to become San Francisco’s first African-American female car conductor.

 1954 through 1955